 If you might have read about the best open source CRM software, you could have noticed the suite of open-source web apps offered by Odoo.

 Fortunately, they also offer something for accounting.
-If you do not mind paying for accounting software (maybe for your enterprise) while having an open-source solution, this can be your choice.
+If you do not mind paying for accounting software (maybe for your enterprise) while having an open-source solution, this can be your choice of small business accounting software.

 Try it out or check out their GitHub page to learn more about their suite of apps available.